 It’s not easy being green: 7 steps you can take to walk-the-walk as an eco-friendly craft beer drinker trying to avoid plastic

 If you’re willing to make an effort: (1) Try not to purchase beer packaged in plastic can carriers.
 If you must, remove the cans carefully as not to damage the rings and return them to a brewery that accepts turn-ins or re-use them yourself.
-(2) When purchasing beer straight from a brewery, decline the can carriers and use a box or re-usable bag to carry out your takeaway beer.
+(2) When purchasing beer straight from a brewery, send a message by declining the can carriers and use a box or re-usable bag to carry out your takeaway beer.

-If you want to go the extra step: (3) Seek out brands that use cardboard rather than plastic packaging.
+If you want to go the extra step: (3) Seek out brands that don’t use plastic packaging.
 (4) Voice your concern to breweries about the impact plastic packaging and cups have on the environment and let them know about the efforts other breweries are making.

 If you’re ready to go all in: (5) If your favorite breweries use compostable cups, find out whether they properly collect and send them to a commercial composting facility.
 If not, ask them to consider it.
-(6) Let breweries know that you’re willing to pay a little bit more to support changes that benefit the environment.
-(7) If a festival or beer garden only serves beer in single-use cups (and many do), look for one that doesn’t.
+(6) Let breweries know that you’re willing to pay a little bit more to support those kind of changes because they benefit the environment.
+(7) If a festival or beer garden only serves beer in single-use cups (and most do), look for one that doesn’t.
 A great example is the Notch Traveling Biergarten* collaboration with the Trustees of Reservations, which requires patrons to pay a deposit for using provided glassware.
 When you’ve had your fill, just return it for a refund before leaving.

 * Cisco Brewers, which originated on Nantucket in 1995, entered into a strategic brewing and distribution partnership with Craft Brew Alliance in late 2015.
-CBA, which is one-third owned by AB-InBev, then purchased the Cisco brand and brewing business outright in October of last year.
+CBA, which is now 100% owned by AB-InBev, then purchased the Cisco brand and brewing business outright in October of 2018.
 The Nantucket brewery was not part of the deal, but the vast majority of Cisco beer (basically, everything in distribution) is now brewed, packaged, and distributed from CBA’s Portsmouth, New Hampshire facility.